keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-1.md

 Complexities can be characterized in terms of **effects**.
 The operations listed above impose complexity because they feature the effects of:

-**Presence**
+Presence

-* Some configuration keys may not have an associated value.
+  : Some configuration keys may not have an associated value.
-* Some database queries expect one row to be returned, but instead no rows may be found.
+  : Some database queries expect one row to be returned, but instead no rows may be found.

-**Length**
+Length

-* Database queries may return zero or many rows.
+  : Database queries may return zero or many rows.
-* Collections don't have a totally guaranteed or fixed size.
+  : Collections don't have a totally guaranteed or fixed size.

-**Validity**
+Validity

-* User-provided input, server requests, and API responses all require validation before they may be used.
+  : User-provided input, server requests, and API responses all require validation before they may be used.

-**Success**
+Success

-* Some operations fail with an exception, which can hide potential error cases.
+  : Some operations fail with an exception, which can hide potential error cases.
-* Some operations may be aborted.
+  : Some operations may be aborted.

-**IO**
+IO

-* Operations are dependent on external systems' state as **implicit input**
-* Operations can affect external systems' state as **implicit output**.
+  : Operations are dependent on external systems' state as **implicit input** : Operations can affect external systems' state as **implicit output**.
-* Operations may be concurrent, paused, or interrupted.
+  : Operations may be concurrent, paused, or interrupted.
-* Operations may block execution of the calling operation.
+  : Operations may block execution of the calling operation.
-* Interacting with concurrency primitives may block execution and produce nondeterministic outputs.
+  : Interacting with concurrency primitives may block execution and produce nondeterministic outputs.

-**Time**
+Time

-* Task management makes no guarantees how long any particular task will take to run.
+  : Task management makes no guarantees how long any particular task will take to run.
-* API calls require an indeterminate amount of time.
+  : API calls require an indeterminate amount of time.
-* Database queries take time to run and return rows as they are found.
+  : Database queries take time to run and return rows as they are found.
-* Operations dependent on async output must await the result.
+  : Operations dependent on async output must await the result.

-**State**
+State

-* Retry strategies must track previous state in order to calculate their next retry periods.
+  : Retry strategies must track previous state in order to calculate their next retry periods.

 The actual list of effects is innumerable, but these ones are common.